-The Lululemon Chargefeel shoes may be the sneaker of the summer, but is it the right choice for you?
+The Lululemon Chargefeel shoes may be the sneaker of the summer, but are they the right choice for you?
 Check out who I think will drool over these and who should take a look at something else.

 - Runners and HIIT enthusiasts

 - People who have proper running form

 - Those who need more stability in a running shoe

 Lululemon Chargefeel Shoe Specs

 |267.5 g (9.4oz)